LED Walls & When to Spend the Extra Buck

 Wall Components Quality:

 You probably don’t know this, but low end Chinese manufacturer will manufacture their products based on the budget you gave them.
 If you want to be cheap, you will get a CHEAP product – made out of lower quality components.
-For example, an LED tile with 2.84mm pixel pitch can cost anywhere from $400 to $3000 per tile! every reasonable person knows understands that cheaper isn’t typically better.
-Many companies are not knowledgeable enough to know which LED tiles to purchase, and simply purchase the cheapest option.
+For example, an LED tile with 2.84mm pixel pitch can cost anywhere from $400 to $3000 per tile! a reasonable person understands that cheaper isn’t typically better.
+Many companies are not knowledgeable enough to know which LED tiles to purchase, and what components to spec, so they simply purchase the cheapest option available.
 Our LED tiles are customized and specified to have the best components, from drivers, to receiving cards, led lamps, chassis, and more.

 LED Tiles Inventory:

-As you probably know, the events industry is unpredictable! sometimes you order a wall size that you think is large enough for your needs, but than you find out on site that the screen you ordered is not large enough.
-LED tiles must be manufactured in the same batch, otherwise, when you mix them, the colors will look different.
-In this scenario, if you chose a company that only owns a small amount of tiles from the same manufacturing batch, and you decide to increase the size of your video all, you may get an answer that they don’t have more tiles.
-When we rent an LED wall, we make sure that we have at least 15% spare tiles on-site (at no additional cost to you), and another 10% backup at the warehouse, ready to go.
+As you probably know, the events industry is unpredictable! sometimes you order a wall size that you think is large enough for your needs, but then you may find out that the screen you ordered is not large enough.
+LED tiles must be manufactured in the same batch, otherwise, when you mix them, the colors between tiles look different.
+In that scenario, if you chose a company that only owns a small amount of tiles from the same manufacturing batch, and you decide to increase the size of your video all, you may get an answer that they don’t have more tiles.
+When we rent an LED wall, we make sure that we have at least 15% spare tiles on-site (at no additional cost to you), and another 20% backup at the warehouse, ready to go.

-Additionally, when you rent an LED wall from us, we guaranty ZERO dead pixels, We guarantee that you will get the highest quality LED wall.
+Additionally, when you rent an LED wall from us, we guaranty ZERO dead pixels, We guarantee that you will get the highest quality, highly maintained LED wall.